 Online MBA - Cybersecurity

-The current coordinator of COLA’s justice studies program specializes in social psychology with an emphasis on legal socialization, race, justice, and jury deliberation.
+The current coordinator of the University of New Hampshire’s COLA’s justice studies program, Dr. Ellen Cohn specializes in social psychology with an emphasis on legal socialization, race, justice, and jury deliberation.
 Dr. Cohn is also an instructor in the school’s justice studies and psychology programs, as well as the forensics minor.
 Her courses include psychology of crime and justice, social psychology, and the psychology of law.
 She also heads the school’s Legal Socialization Lab, which researches topics such as bullying, racism in legal systems, and unwanted sexual experiences among college students.

 The private and public sectors in New Hampshire can benefit from people with training and credentials in forensic sciences or related subjects.
 Local law enforcement agencies and the state government are both good starting places.
 While smaller law enforcement agencies may not have the resources for full-time laboratory staff, they still may appreciate someone trained in modern investigative and evidence-gathering methods.

-According to the U.S. Bureau of Labor Statistics (May 2016), positions such as forensic technicians are going to be in demand into the future and pay relatively generous salaries.
-As of 2016, there were 14,800 FS techs nationwide in state and local governments, scientific research, and medical areas, who earned the following salary percentiles:
+According to the U.S. Bureau of Labor Statistics, positions such as forensic technicians are going to be in demand into the future and pay relatively generous salaries (May 2017).
+As of 2017, there were 15,070 forensic science technicians nationwide in state and local governments, scientific research, and medical areas, who earned the following salary percentiles:

-Interestingly, there was a smaller range of salaries for FS techs within NH, but they generally commanded better salaries than the national figures, boasting higher average and median salaries:
+Interestingly, there was a smaller range of salaries for forensic science technicians within NH, but they generally commanded better salaries than the national figures, boasting higher average and median salaries:

-Notably, Projections Central (2017) reported that there would be a 26.6 increase nationally in positions for forensic science techs between 2014 and 2024, amounting to approximately 3,800 new positions.
-Within NH, there was an expected 25.6 percent increase in positions in this field.
+Notably, the BLS (2017) reported that there would be a 17 percent increase nationally in positions for forensic science techs between 2016 and 2026, amounting to approximately 2,600 new positions.
+Within NH, there was an expected 26 percent increase in positions in this field.

-In sum, forensic science technology represents only one career open to those with training in forensics; there’s expected to be growth across other related occupations in crime scene investigation, laboratory technology, law enforcement, and other areas.
+In sum, forensic science technology represents only one career open to those with training in forensics; there is expected to be growth across other related occupations in crime scene investigation, laboratory technology, law enforcement, and other areas.